Men charged with attempted first-degree murder in Cross Creek Mall shooting - NewsBreak

 A man was arrested Saturday afternoon in a hit-and-run accident Friday night that sent six people to the hospital, Fayetteville police said.
 Cyrus Hayes, 24, is charged with felony hit-and-run, possession of an open container and a red light violation, according to a Fayetteville Police Department news release,.
 The charges...

+FAYETTEVILLE, N.C.
+(WNCN) — More than 80 street signs worth more than $20,000 were stolen in Cumberland County earlier this month.
+The Cumberland County Sheriff’s Office reported on Monday it received a call on Aug.
+16 about a theft at the Cumberland County Sign Shop on Mayview Drive in Fayetteville.

-Man busted in NC with enough fentanyl to kill 5,300 people, deputies say
+Man busted in Hoke County with enough fentanyl to kill 5,300 people, deputies say

-A North Carolina man faces firearms and drug charges after authorities say they caught him with cocaine, a stolen gun and enough fentanyl to kill more than 5,300 people.
+RAEFORD, N.C.
+(WNCN) — A North Carolina man faces firearms and drug charges after authorities say they caught him with cocaine, a stolen gun and enough fentanyl to kill more than 5,300 people.
+The Hoke County Sheriff’s Office said Tuesday that Dakyai Locklear, 22, of Red Springs, was arrested...

 WRAL

-Note: Update: Man charged in Fayetteville hit-and-run